-- Where suppliers are providing services, systems or resources which support one of our Important Business Services (IBS), the supplier should work with Lloyd's to ensure we can remain within our stated impact tolerances (SYSC 15A.4.1R). - Suppliers may be asked to engage in testing the overall recovery of the IBS (SYSC 15A.5.3R).

-A supplier should have proportionate business continuity capabilities in place, based on how critical the service is to Lloyd's.

-Suppliers must maintain resiliency of their systems and people and must notify Lloyd's of any resilience gaps that may affect the delivery of a service, system or resource in support of one of our IBS.
+- Where suppliers are providing services, systems or resources which support one of our Important Business Services (IBS), the supplier should work with Lloyd's to ensure we can remain within our stated impact tolerances (SYSC 15A.4.1R). - Suppliers may be asked to engage in testing the overall recovery of the IBS (SYSC 15A.5.3R). - To align with SS6/24 Critical third parties to the UK financial sector | Bank of England, Lloyd's will have an implemented supplier oversight framework that mirrors the requirements.
+If a supplier is deemed to be material to an IBS or Critical Service, they may be asked to provide additional reporting and MI to support the increased governance. - A supplier should have proportionate business continuity capabilities in place, based on how critical the service is to Lloyd's. - Suppliers must maintain resiliency of their systems and people and must notify Lloyd's of any resilience gaps that may affect the delivery of a service, system or resource in support of one of our IBS.